 Value.
 Meaning.

 0 Handwheel connected to the remote feedback modules.

 1 Handwheel connected to the keyboards.

-2 Handwheel connected to the local feedback inputs.
+2 Handwheel connected to the local feedback inputs (only in central units ICU and MCU).

 3 Handwheel connected to an RCS-S module.

 (V.)MPMAN.COUNTERID[hw]